Xavier-Charles/earthquake_analysis/README.md

 -	Explosion

 ### Tables created to enhance analysis
-- DISTINCT PLACE TABLE: A table of all distinct locations with 1 or more earthquake occurrences from the data provided
+- DISTINCT PLACE TABLE: A table of all distinct places with 1 or more earthquake occurrences from the data provided.
 ```
 DROP TABLE IF EXISTS places_table;
 CREATE TABLE places_table